pieteradejong/chrome-bookmarks/README.md

 * Traversal will have as a side effect a few data structures that are built during traversal, perhaps e.g. duplicate bookmarks.
 * Then, the Traversal Result can be used to do analysis.
 * Important design question is how and why to do data parsing.
+* Design IDEA: the user experience should be perhaps locally hosted and look like Chrome bookmarks UI, except with extra features.

+## Research
+In researching this project, I found `sync` metadata within the `json` file, and there's a useful resource describing the architecure behind it:
+[Chrome Sync's Model API](https://www.chromium.org/developers/design-documents/sync/model-api/).
+That document links to the source code behind [Chromium's Bookmark Manager](https://chromium.googlesource.com/chromium/src/+/master/chrome/browser/resources/bookmarks/), which will be useful for:
+* backend architecture changes and optimization,
+* front end user experience ideas,
+* some sense of how Google plans and documents products and features.